espressif/esp-idf/examples/peripherals/pcnt/rotary_encoder/README.md

 ### Build and Flash

+By configuring one of the EC11 GPIO (e.g. `EXAMPLE_EC11_GPIO_A`) as a wake up source, we can make the rotary encoder wake the system from light sleep.
+This example can illustrate this feature if you enable the `EXAMPLE_WAKE_UP_LIGHT_SLEEP` from the menuconfig.

 Run `idf.py -p PORT flash monitor` to build, flash and monitor the project.

 (To exit the serial monitor, type ``Ctrl-]``.)